canonical/open-documentation-academy/ubuntu-desktop/explanation/what-ubuntu-is-made-from.md

 ## Shell

-A shell is a command-line interface, a non-graphical way to interact with the operating system.
+A shell is a program that uses a non-graphical way to interact with the operating system.
 You can access it by launching a Terminal application.

 For example, you can run the following: